Michael Mamoun, M.D.

 Board Certified in General & Adult Psychiatry

-Michael Mamoun, M.D. is a physician who is board certified in psychiatry by the American Board of Psychiatry and Neurology.
+Michael Mamoun, M.D. is a physician who is board-certified in psychiatry by the American Board of Psychiatry and Neurology, and also board-certified in Addiction Medicine by the American Board of Addiction Medicine.
 Doctor Mamoun completed his residency training at the Neuropsychiatric Institute of the UCLA Medical Center.
-UCLA is consistently ranked in the top 10 institutions for psychiatry in the U.S.
+UCLA is consistently ranked in the top 10 institutions for psychiatry and medical training in the U.S.

-Although Dr. Mamoun has extensive expertise in the treatment of ADHD, anxiety, and mood disorders, he is skilled in treating the entire spectrum of mental health conditions.
-Dr. Mamoun has treated a wide range of patients in multiple clinical settings including: private practice, UCLA and other university medical centers, multiple veterans’ medical centers, county and public mental health clinics, non-profit medical and mental health clinics, and community hospitals.
+Dr. Mamoun is skilled in treating the entire spectrum of mental health conditions, including ADHD, anxiety, and mood disorders.
+He is also skilled in treating substance abuse disorders, including those for prescription drug use as well as recreational drugs.
+Dr. Mamoun has treated a wide range of patients in multiple clinical settings, including: private practice, UCLA and other university medical centers, multiple veterans’ medical centers, county and public mental health clinics, non-profit medical and mental health clinics, and community hospitals.
 He has previously served as the Director of Psychiatric Services at Homeless Healthcare Los Angeles and has volunteered at the non-profit Venice Family Clinic.
 Originally from Chicago, Dr. Mamoun attended college and medical school at the University of Illinois.

-Doctor Mamoun is also actively involved in bio-medical research.
+Doctor Mamoun is also actively involved in medical research in addition to clinical practice.
 His main work is through the Brentwood Biomedical Research Institute in affiliation with the UCLA and VA Medical Centers.
-His past and ongoing research projects utilize brain imaging to better understand the nature and treatment of tobacco dependence and smoking cessation technology.
+His research projects utilize brain imaging in order to better understand the nature and treatment of tobacco dependence and other drug addictions.

 Recently published research studies: